 Ultimately, researchers would like to raise pigs or cows with fully developed human organs suitable for organ transplant.
 That could realize the promise implied by the mouse pancreas work.
 However, it would depend upon immense improvements on the efficiency with which human cells can be grown within these large mammals.

 Any time that researchers implant human cells into animals, ethical issues arise.

 – Animal rights activists often oppose research employing animals even if the aim of the research is to save the lives of humans.

 – Others, perhaps stoked by too many horror films, worry that chimera research might produce half-human monsters.

 – The U.S. National Institutes of Health decided in 2009 not to fund programs in which researchers introduce human cells into animal embryos, due to “ethical and animal welfare concerns.”
-Although NIH stated in August 2016 that they expect to lift their ban, thus far that has not happened1.
+NIH stated in August 2016 that they expected to lift their ban; as of 2021 that seemed not to have happened.
 (The Salk study described above did not use any federal funding.)

 Implications of Ethical Concerns